 - Under secular or civil marriages, section 28 of the Special Marriage Act.

-Such Mutual Consent Divorce Petition shall be filed in the Court as court procedure.
+Such Mutual Consent Divorce Petition shall be filed in the Court as court proceedings.

-General questions that arise from such situation can be summed up as “Can a marriage which is solemnized in India dissolved by foreign Court?
-Can Indian’s living abroad (for e.g. US) file a case for Divorce in foreign Court say US Court???
+General questions that arise from such a situation can be summed up as “Can a marriage which is solemnized in India be dissolved by a foreign Court?
+Can Indians living abroad (e.g. the US) file a case for Divorce in a foreign Court say US Court???

-Whether a decree of divorce granted by foreign Court say US Court is valid, legal and binding in India?
+Whether a decree of divorce granted by a foreign Court says US Court valid, legal and binding in India?

-Whether an expert decree of divorce granted by foreign Court, say US court, will be valid and binding in India?
+Whether an expert decree of divorce granted by a foreign Court, says the US court, will be valid and binding in India?

-Can Indian Court restrain a spouse who has instituted divorce proceedings in foreign country??
+Can Indian Court restrain a spouse who has instituted divorce proceedings in a foreign country??

-Can a person file for divorce in foreign country (say US Court)?
+Can a person file for divorce in a foreign country (say US Court)?

-Is it necessary that if a divorcee decree is obtained from foreign Court( say US Court) need to validated in India by Indian Courts.
+Is it necessary that if a divorcee decree is obtained from a foreign Court( say US Court) need to be validated in India by Indian Courts?

 NRI Legal Services

-They have option of filing divorce case in India.
+They have the option of filing divorce cases in India.
 But, the biggest problem they face is direct interaction with his/her prospective Divorce Attorney to understand the complex issues of tarns-border divorce cases and NRI Divorce Laws, etc.

 We at Divorce Lawyers have expertise in this area of Divorce which involves NRIs, etc

-Presently, matrimonial cases are not confined within the realm of civil and family laws.
+Presently, matrimonial cases are not confined to the realm of civil and family laws.

-Along with this a case under section 406 of IPC is registered for criminal breach of trust beside other provision of IPC and Dowry Prohibitions Act.
+Along with this, a case under section 406 of the IPC is registered for criminal breach of trust beside other provisions of the IPC and Dowry Prohibitions Act.

 This is an integral part of all matrimonial proceedings.
-Application for maintenance can be moved by either of the spouse who does not have the sufficient means to maintain him/her self.
-Maintenance can also be classified in to two parts:
+Application for maintenance can be moved by either of the spouses who do not have sufficient means to maintain him/herself.
+Maintenance can also be classified into two parts:

-Interim Maintenance: Such maintenance is provided during the pendency of the case in the court.
-The underlying idea behind giving such maintenance is that one party should not loose and stand on a weaker footing at the time of contesting case.
+Interim Maintenance: Such maintenance is provided during the pendency of the case in court.
+The underlying idea behind giving such maintenance is that one party should not lose and stand on a weaker footing at the time of contesting the case.

-Quantum of such maintenance is dependent on variety of factor but most important aspect is the status of the parties prior to the filing of the case and the income/salary of the spouse against whom such maintenance is claimed.
+The Quantum of such maintenance is dependent on a variety of factors but the most important aspect is the status of the parties prior to the filing of the case and the income/salary of the spouse against whom such maintenance is claimed.

-Court always tries to bring both the party at equal platform and footing.
+The court always tries to bring both the party an equal platform and footing.

 In divorce proceedings, the most complex and emotionally drenching issue is that of child custody.
-Children, young and at times infant have to bear the pain for no fault of theirs.
+Children, young and at times infants have to bear the pain for no fault of theirs.

-Due to the extreme emotional attachment, both parents want to keep the custody of the children.
-In Indian set-up, such question is decided by the court of Guardian and Wards.
+Due to the extreme emotional attachment, both parents want to keep custody of the children.
+In the Indian set-up, such a question is decided by the court of Guardian and Wards.

-Welfare of the children is the paramount consideration before the Court while deciding the question as to who is entitled to have the custody of children.
-Custody of children can be divided in to three parts:
+The welfare of the children is the paramount consideration before the Court while deciding the question as to who is entitled to have custody of children.
+Custody of children can be divided into three parts:

-Permanent Custody: After determining all issues, Court grants permanent custody of children to one of the party.
+Permanent Custody: After determining all issues, Court grants permanent custody of children to one of the parties.

-Interim Custody: During the pendancy of the case and otherwise, court can grant interim custody to one of the spouse.
-It is also possible that Court grants interim custody of children to the other parent at the times of vacations, holidays etc.
+Interim Custody: During the pendency of the case and otherwise, the court can grant interim custody to one of the spouses.
+It is also possible that Court grants interim custody of children to the other parent at times on vacations, holidays etc.

-Visitation Rights: Every parent has inalienable right to meet and see his/her children.
-Even after winning the case of custody of children by one parent, other parent cannot be denied the right to meet and see his/her children.
+Visitation Rights: Every parent has an inalienable right to meet and see his/her children.
+Even after winning the case of custody of children by one parent, another parent cannot be denied the right to meet and see his/her children.

 In disposing of such cases, Court awards reasonable visitation right to the other parents and fix up the time and days for the meeting with his/ her children so that the emotional ties are not broken between the child and the other parent.